amanmukhi/Python_Projects/README.md

 - clr_all()

 **Summary:**
-       In this simple project, you can findout the addition betwwen two natural numbers.
-It's design very simple and easy to use.
+       In this project, you can findout the addition between two natural numbers.
+It's interface simple and easy to used.

 ---------------------------------------------------------------------------------------------------------------------